samundrak/chat-app/README.md

 # chat-app
-A simple chat app made in NodeJS,ExpressJS, Socket.IO,AngularJS,BootStrap Simple chat application which send instant message, displays connected clients number and name, also notify user join and left !
+A simple chat app made in NodeJS,ExpressJS, Socket.IO,AngularJS,BootStrap Simple chat application which send instant message, displays connected number of clients and name, also notify user join and left !